This is a paid endorsement of Fundrise, we earn a commission if you decide to invest with Fundrise.

 There are two core types of real estate investment trusts; publicly-traded REITs and non-traded REITs.

-Most of us are familiar with publicly-traded REITs, these are investments that trade on public security exchanges and offered to everyday investors.
+Most of us are familiar with publicly-traded REITs, these are investments that trade on public security exchanges and are offered to everyday investors.

 Non-traded REITs are investments that are bought and sold privately.
 This means you must have a buyer or seller willing to conduct a transaction to provide liquidity as there is no secondary market.
 These REITs are less common because of their exclusivity, liquidity and often high front-end load fees.

 Front-end load fees are commissions you pay to brokers on the purchase of your investment.

 So, why do investors buy these REITs?
 Non-traded REITs have the advantage of giving you exposure to private real estate and offering higher distributions, on average, than publicly-traded REITs.

 Another advantage is that non traded REITs are less correlated to the overall stock market, as they are not traded on an exchange.